chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/screen.md

 However, where things get interesting is in rendering the story in Storybook.

-As we saw previously, the `TaskListComponent` component is a **container** that renders the `PureTaskListComponent` presentational component.
+As we saw previously, the `TaskList` component is a **container** that renders the `PureTaskList` presentational component.
 By definition, container components cannot be simply rendered in isolation; they expect to be passed some context or connected to a service.
 What this means is that to render a container in Storybook, we must mock (i.e., provide a pretend version) the context or service it requires.

-When placing the `TaskListComponent` into Storybook, we were able to dodge this issue by simply rendering the `PureTaskListComponent` and avoiding the container.
+When placing the `TaskList` into Storybook, we were able to dodge this issue by simply rendering the `PureTaskList` and avoiding the container.
 We'll do something similar and render the `PureInboxScreen` in Storybook also.

-However, we have a problem with the `PureInboxScreenComponent` because although the `PureInboxScreen` itself is presentational, its child, the `TaskListComponent`, is not.
+However, we have a problem with the `PureInboxScreen` because although the `PureInboxScreen` itself is presentational, its child, the `TaskList`, is not.
 In a sense, the `PureInboxScreen` has been polluted by “container-ness”.
 So when we set up our stories in `pure-inbox-screen.stories.ts`:

 ```ts:title=src/app/components/pure-inbox-screen.stories.ts
 import { moduleMetadata, Meta, Story } from '@storybook/angular';